etianen/django-herokuapp/README.rst

 Because your site is configured to some of it's configuration from environmental variables stored on Heroku, running a development server can be tricky.
-In order to run the development server using the Heroku configuration, simply use the following command, you must first mirror your Heroku environment to a local ``.env`` file.
+In order to run the development server using the Heroku configuration, you must first mirror your Heroku environment to a local ``.env`` file.

 ::

-    $ heroku config --shell > .env
+    $ heroku config --shell -a your-app-name > .env

 You can then run Django management commands using the Heroku ``foreman`` utility.
 For example, to start a local development server, simply run: